peterdalle/mij/README.md

 This page contain Python code and Jupyter Notebooks for the course JU2602 Data journalism and visualization, part of the [master programme in investigative journalism at JMG, Sweden](http://utbildning.gu.se/education/courses-and-programmes/program_detail/?programid=S2JOU).

+**Please bring your computer!**

+## Overview

+Overview of what we'll do, apart from the lectures:

+1. Install [Anaconda](https://www.continuum.io/downloads/) (choose Python version 3+) that contains Python and Jupyter Notebooks.
+2. Get familiar with Jupyter Notebooks.
+3. Do the exercises.
+4. Learn how to control programs with `ìf`-statements and `for`-lopos.
+5. Write fuctions (`def`) that group the code into reusable blocks.
+6. End with some bigger web scraping projects: e.g., news robot.

 ## Exercises

 Exercise | Goal